THEORY OF CHANGE

 Our Purpose

-All societal groups will engage actively towards thriving futures together in the region.
+All social groups will actively work together for a prosperous shared future in the region.

 Connecting Communities